Benign Skin Growth Removal

 Common Benign Growths and Removal Treatments

-The following are common benign growths that we can remove using various procedures:
+The following are common benign growths that we can remove in Omaha using various procedures:

 Seborrheic Keratosis is a harmless growth that can range in color from white to black, though most appear to be a shade of brown.
 They’re often found on the chest, back, head, or neck, but can appear anywhere except for palms or the soles of your feet.
 They are usually scaly and have an irregular shape, though they can also be smooth and wax-like.
 Treatment may be performed if it becomes irritated easily, looks like skin cancer, gets caught on clothing or accessories, or creates a cosmetic concern for the patient.